 Statement

-Since moving back to Wales almost 5 years ago, after many years of working in stone I have at last returned to working in wood which was my preferred medium while I was at Art college.
-I work most often in oak and have drawn my inspiration from the history within Pembrokeshire where I live.
-This, and a deep love for the area where I grew up, have a great influence on my work, and the wood forms I make have a focus on stillness and peace, inspired by standing stones, archaeology and ruined castles.
-Standing within these castle ruins, I am aware of a sense of peace and time standing still; an atmosphere which pervades these old buildings and which I aim for in my sculptures.
+Since moving back to Wales almost 5 years ago, after many years of working in stone I have at last returned to working in wood and draw my inspiration from the history within Pembrokeshire where I live.
+The wood forms I make have a focus on stillness and peace, inspired by standing stones, archaeology and ruined castles.
+Standing within these castle ruins, I am aware of a sense of peace and history suspended in time; an atmosphere which pervades these old buildings and which I aim for in my sculptures.

-While a sense of peace is the main emphasis in my work, I often sit quietly looking back to the battles that took place there – and my thoughts turn to the conflicts of war and peace, aggression and calm, despair and hope, darkness and light – contrasts that I have started to include in my most recent sculptures to reflect memories of the battles and struggles which happened back then, and of course, still do today.
+While a sense of peace is the main emphasis in my work, I find myself looking back to the battles that took place there – and my thoughts turn to the conflicts of war and peace, aggression and calm, despair and hope, darkness and light – contrasts that I have started to include in my most recent sculptures to reflect memories of the battles and struggles in the area.